12626538/DL02/BLOGPOST.md

 #### PSR

 “*Protein Structure Ranking*” is a regression task that predicts the global distance test (GDT_TS) of the true structure and each of the predicted structures submitted in the previous 18 years of the Critical Assessment of protein Structure Prediction (CASP).
-One of the main workhorses of the cell are proteins; understanding, and designing for, their function <!-- frequently --> depends on understanding their structure. ([Kryshtafovych, A. et al., 2019](https://doi.org/10.1002/prot.25823))
+One of the main workhorses of the cell are proteins; understanding, and designing for, their function <!-- frequently --> depends on understanding their structure. ([Kryshtafovych et al., 2019](https://doi.org/10.1002/prot.25823))

 #### RSR

 “*RNA Structure Ranking*” is a regression task that aims to predict the root mean squared deviation (RMSD) from the ground truth structure to candidate RNA models.
 Structural information on the three-dimensional orientation of RNA is relatively low compared to proteins.
 Developing tools that can help predict their conformation can therefore prove to be essential in future research.
-The candidate models are obtained through the FARFAR2 and the RNA Puzzle Challenge ([Watkins et al., 2020](https://doi.org/10.1016/j.str.2020.05.011); [Cruz et al., 2012](https://doi.org/10.1261/rna.031054.111))
+The candidate models are obtained through the FARFAR2 and the RNA Puzzle Challenge ([Cruz et al., 2012](https://doi.org/10.1261/rna.031054.111); [Watkins et al., 2020](https://doi.org/10.1016/j.str.2020.05.011))

 ### 3.2.
 Reproduction